mui/material-ui/docs/pages/blog/mui-core-v5.md

 Our primary focus was to revamp the **customization Developer Experience (DX)**.
 It had become clear that design (aesthetic, UX) and DX were key to unlocking the next stage of growth.

-The last major iteration on the library was completed with MUI v4, released [two-and-a-half years ago](https://mui.com/blog/material-ui-v4-is-out/), meaning over a year without innovation.
+The last major iteration on the library was completed with v4, released [two-and-a-half years ago](https://mui.com/blog/material-ui-v4-is-out/), meaning over a year without innovation.
 So, we have approached v5 with a focus on delivering **long-term value**.
-For instance, we stopped all development on v4 as soon as we started to work on v5, and have taken the liberty of introducing breaking changes anytime we have identified a long-term potential.
+For instance, we stopped all development on v4 as soon as we started to work on v5, and have taken the liberty of introducing breaking changes anytime we have identified a long-term upside.

 You can find the initial RFC plan for v5 in [issue #20012](https://github.com/mui-org/material-ui/issues/20012).